JohannesFKnauf/parti-time/docs/developer_docs/google_sheets_api.md

+# Google Sheets Integration Developer Docs

+This guide is meant for developers, who want to start modifying the google sheets integration features.

+If you just ask yourself how to use it, see the [google sheets integration user guide](../user_guide/google_sheets_api.md).

+# FAQ

-# Where can I learn about the Google Sheets API?
+## Where can I learn about the Google Sheets API?

 Start with the [Java Quickstart Guide for the Google Sheets API](https://developers.google.com/sheets/api/quickstart/java).